 - Clients are under the protection of another.

 - Customers purchase a commodity or service.

 Knowledge is protection.
-As a client, you can expect confidentiality but also risk assessment with fully accurate information that you will understand, implement, and use to build your net worth.
+As a client, you can expect confidentiality and risk assessment with accurate information you will understand, implement, and use to build your net worth.